BartolomeoF/FML-TestRebase/README.md

 Also see [our paper](https://iopscience.iop.org/article/10.1088/1475-7516/2023/03/040) [(pre-print version)](https://arxiv.org/abs/2209.01666), where we detail the work gone into creating the first version of Hi-COLA.
 We encourage the community to use Hi-COLA for their own research, and request that you cite us as detailed in the user manual (a handy bibtex is also provided there).
 Hi-COLA is provided under a [CC BY 4.0 licence](https://creativecommons.org/licenses/by/4.0/).

-Hi-COLA remains under active development, with further extensions of the code and applications planned.
+Hi-COLA remains under active development, with an update to include K-mouflage models with polynomial kinetic terms on the way (see our [pre-print K-mouflage paper](https://arxiv.org/abs/2407.00855)).
 You can contact the Hi-COLA team at team.hicola@gmail.com .